lucasluizss/jdotxt/reports/assignment#08.md

 ## all-defs, all-c-uses, all-p-uses, and all-uses.

 ### Function 1
+- On the right column a test which cover needed path is specified.
 - all-defs
   - for every function variable v at least one def-clear path from every definition of v to at least one c-use or one p-use of v must be covered
 ![calculate defs pcp table](../.github/08/defs_pcp.png)